Skip to main content

 └── API Gateway (Coordinates proxy and application service)

-A concern when training BigQuery ML models is overfitting.
-Overfitting is when a model matches the training data too closely, which results in poor performance on new data.
+A caveat for training BigQuery ML models is overfitting.
+Overfitting is when a model fits the training data too well, resulting in poor performance on new data.
 BigQuery ML supports two methods for preventing overfitting: early stopping and regularization.

 Tune hyperparameters | Overfitting

-Dropout rate: Dropout layers are used for regularization in models.
-It defines the fraction of the input to drop as a countermeasure for overfitting.
+Dropout rate: The dropout layer is used for regularization in the model.
+It defines the fraction of the input to drop.
 Recommended range: 0.2 to 0.5.
-Learning rate: The frequency with which the neural network weights change between iterations.
-A high learning rate can cause large fluctuations in weights and may prevent finding the optimal values.
+Learning rate: This is the frequency with which the neural network weights change between iterations.
+A high learning rate can cause weights to fluctuate wildly and may prevent them from finding their optimal values.
 A low learning rate is fine, but it will require more iterations to converge.
 We recommend starting with 1e-4.
-If training is very slow, increase this value.
-If the model is not learning, try decreasing the learning rate.
+If your training is very slow, increase this value.
+If your model is not learning, try lowering the learning rate.

-Container logging The prediction nodes log the stdout and stderr streams to Cloud Logging.
-These logs are necessary for debugging.
-On v1 service endpoints, container logging is enabled by default.
+Container logging The stdout and stderr streams from your prediction nodes are logged to Cloud Logging.
+These logs are useful for debugging.
+For v1 service endpoints, container logging is enabled by default.
 You can disable it when you deploy a model.
 You can also disable or enable logging when you modify a deployed model.
-Access logging Information like timestamp and latency for each request is logged to Cloud Logging.
-On both v1 and v1beta1 service endpoints, access logging is disabled by default.
+Access logging Information such as the timestamp and latency for each request is logged to Cloud Logging.
+For both v1 and v1beta1 service endpoints, access logging is disabled by default.
 You can enable access logging when you deploy a model to an endpoint.
 Request-response logging A sample of online prediction requests and responses are logged to a BigQuery table.
-To enable request-response logging, you create or patch your prediction endpoint.
+To enable request-response logging, create or patch a prediction endpoint.

 The Healthcare Natural Language API provides a pre-trained natural language model that extracts medical concepts and relationships from medical text.
 The Healthcare Natural Language API maps text to a predefined set of medical knowledge categories.
-AutoML Entity Extraction for Healthcare lets you create a custom entity extraction model trained with your own annotated medical text (custom labels) and your own categories.
+AutoML Entity Extraction for Healthcare lets you create a custom entity extraction model trained using your own annotated medical text and your own categories.

 Dataflow ML

-Dataflow ML combines Dataflow with the Apache Beam RunInference API.
-The RunInference API lets you define the characteristics and properties of your model and then pass that configuration to the RunInference transform.
+Dataflow ML uses a combination of Dataflow and the Apache Beam RunInference API.
+The RunInference API lets you define your model's characteristics and properties and then pass that configuration to the RunInference transform.
 This feature lets you run your model within your Dataflow pipeline without needing to know the implementation details of the model.
 You can choose the framework that works best for your data, such as TensorFlow or PyTorch.

 RunInference API | Dataflow

-The RunInference API lets you build pipelines that contain multiple models.
-Multi-model pipelines are useful for tasks like running A/B tests or building ensembles to solve business problems that require more than one ML model.
-When building pipelines with multiple models, you can use one of two patterns:
+You can use the RunInference API to build a pipeline that contains multiple models.
+A multi-model pipeline is useful for tasks such as conducting A/B tests or building an ensemble to solve a business problem that requires multiple ML models.
+When building a pipeline with multiple models, you can use one of two patterns:

-• The sequence pattern: The input data passes through two models in sequence.
+• Sequence pattern: The input data passes through two models in sequence.

-• Scikit-learn is primarily optimized for CPU-based computations and is suitable for small to medium-sized datasets.
-Performance may be limited for large datasets or when real-time responses are required. ↓
+• Scikit-learn is mainly optimized for CPU-based computations and is suitable for small to medium-sized datasets.
+Performance may be limited for large datasets or when real-time responses are needed. ↓

-• Since 2023, there is a growing but limited set of scikit-learn estimators that can run on a GPU if the input data is provided as PyTorch or CuPy arrays and scikit-learn is configured to accept such inputs.
+• Since 2023, there is a growing, although limited, number of scikit-learn estimators that can run on a GPU if the input data is provided as a PyTorch or CuPy array and scikit-learn is configured to accept such inputs.

 Request-Response Logging | samplingRate | Vertex AI